8cH9azbsFifZ/arduino_ft817/README.txt

 Arduino FT 817
 --------------
-This is a standalone library for controlling the YAESU FT 817 using the famous arduino :)
+This is a standalone library for controlling the YAESU FT 817 using the famous arduino.
+It also features some examples on what to do.

-* Alain De Carolis, WW3WW
-* Bruce Gordon Robertson, VE9QRP
-* Gerolf Ziegenhain, DG6FL

 Released under GPLv3.